julienmalard/traDSSAT/README.md

 Read the full thing [here](https://tradssat.readthedocs.io/en/latest/).

 ## Citation
-If you use traDSSAT, please consider citing:
+If you use traDSSAT, please consider citing this repository until we write a real publication about traDSSAT.

 ## Quick examples